-The following section presents and discusses the improvements that are achieved for a simple two-layer model when the formulation for surface temperature is included.
-15
+The following section presents and discusses the improvements that are achieved for a simple two-layer model when a new algorithm for the surface temperature was implemented.

-The original two-layer model Hybrid fails to reproduce the diurnal dynamics observed at UBT due to the thermal inertia of the top-layer.
+The original two-layer model Hybrid fails to reproduce the diurnal dynamics observed at UBT (Figs. 6 and 7) due to the thermal inertia of the top-layer.
 The delayed response in surface temperature leads to a shift in the resulting turbulent surface fluxes.
-This causes an underestimation of $Q{\rm E}$ and $Q{\rm H}$ until ~18:00 h BST and later to an overestimation due to delayed surface cooling.
-The improvement of the modified Hybrid over the original

-20 formulation is discussed in more detail in Sects.
+This causes an underestimation of Q_E and Q_H until ~18:00 BST and later to an overestimation due to delayed surface cooling.
+The improvement of the modified Hybrid over the original formulation is discussed in more detail in Sects.
 5.1 and 5.4.

-The latent (Fig. 5 - left column) and sensible heat fluxes (right column) estimated with the modified Hybrid model are generally in good agreement with the reference fluxes derived by EC and SEWAB.
+The latent (Fig. 6 - left column) and sensible heat fluxes (right column) estimated with the modified Hybrid model are generally in good agreement with the reference fluxes derived by EC and SEWAB.
 The diagnostic surface temperature (right column) also shows a close agreement.
-In some instances there remains a small shift in fluxes compared to the reference values, but this has been greatly improved compared to the
+In some instances there remains a small shift in fluxes compared to the reference values, but this has been greatly improved compared to the original Hybrid.
+The surface temperatures are also in good agreement after sunrise, despite the fact that during the clear sky days in August excessive night-time surface cooling is simulated.
+This is less of an issue during the overcast nights.